March 12, 2021

 Once you’re finished, reflect on the experience and think about how that may, or may not, change anything about your class for next year.
 Reading, working out, and possibly improving your class as part of your summer routine?
 It doesn’t get much better than that!

-Do you have an assignment that didn’t turn out as well as you hoped this year?
-Have you been thinking about redesigning a unit or assessment?
+Do you have an assignment or ZOOM lesson that didn’t turn out as well as you hoped this year?
 Do you want to be better at giving feedback on a specific assignment?
-Spend a few hours this summer actually doing the assignment yourself.
+Spend a few hours this summer actually doing the assignment yourself or watch a recorded lesson to see how you could do things differently – you can even practice!
 I started doing this a few years ago, and the insight I gained by personally writing the same paper my students write was so informative.
 The experience helped me phrase the task for the writing assignment itself in a more intentional way.
 I was also able to prepare better instructional materials, as I saw more clearly the places where students may struggle.
 So do your homework.
-And remember, if you don’t enjoy doing this assignment, your students probably won’t enjoy it either.
+And remember, if you don’t enjoy the lesson or doing this assignment, your students probably won’t enjoy it either.

 Remind Yourself What It’s Like to Try Something New

-This concept is why I continue to play golf — it forces me to remember what it’s like to do and learn something new.
+Learn something new – which is something all of us had to do this year.
 And it’s a constant reminder of what it’s like to not be very good at something.
 These are important concepts because our students are constantly in this state of having to try, learn, and do new things — often times not very successfully.
 So think about something new you’ve been wanting to try and give it a whirl.
 Challenge yourself while gaining new insight into your students’ daily struggles.

 Your experiment might be with an activity or a hobby completely unrelated to your classroom, or it might be that you experiment with something new to add to your strategies next year.
 Watch how Tch Laureate Maria Perryman took a leap into blogging to engage her students in literature.